imAIgene-Dream3D/BGT/README.md

 | zoo            | 1.8-12  |

-## Datasets

-In this repository we provide example datasets consisting of a multispectral time-lapse 3D imaging dataset originated from a co-culture of engeneered T cells and Tumor derived organoids from the BEHAV3D original paper.
-Multispectral imaging allows to identify: Live/dead T cells; Live/Dead organoids.
-For downstream analysis of organoids: Either individual tumor derived organoids are tracked overtime or the total organoid volume per well is tracked.
-For each generated object we acquire information on the dead cell dye intensity and position and volume of individual organoids.
-For downstream analysis of T cell: T cells are tracked overtime.
-For each Tracked T cell object we aquire, position per timepoint, speed, square displacement, distance to an organoid, dead dye intensity, major and minor axis length (used in some downstream analysis).
+## Demo and intermediate files

+In this repository we provide example datasets as well as intermediate files to run the different steps of the pipeline:
+$${\color{red}Avi/and/Miguel}$$
-- [//]: # (Commented instructions: If applicable, provide links to example datasets that are specifically used for demonstrating the new features of the extended pipeline.)
+- [//]: # (Commented instructions: list here the datasets that are provided in the demo folder including also the intermediary datasets that have.)

 ## Repository Structure
 This repository contains a collection of scripts and example datasets enabling the following dowstream analysis.
 Follow the structure in the script folder for each module and each analysis type.
 Introduce the corresponding folder/ file direction on your own computer where required (note that to specify directory paths in R (/) forward slash is recommended):

-- [//]: # (Commented instructions: Describe the organization of the repository, including where users can find scripts, configurations, and data related to the new features.)

 ## Set-up
-BEHAV3D uses 2 specific fiels to customize the analysis:\
+BGT uses 2 specific fiels to customize the analysis:\

-BEHAV3D config
+BGT_config
-Contains all experiment-specific settings and paths to data for all modules in BGT An example version can be found in ...BGT/configs/config_template.yml Explanation on what each variable changes is commented in that template
+Contains all experiment-specific settings and paths to data for all modules in BGT An example version can be found in ...BGT/configs/BGT_config_template.yml Explanation on what each variable changes is commented in that template

 - [//]: # (Commented instructions: Detail any additional setup or configuration steps required to use the new features.)